All About Retainers

 Why Do I Need to Wear a Retainer?

 Wearing retainers is one of the most important phases of your orthodontic treatment.
 Together, we have worked hard to get your teeth to their best possible position.
-However, when braces are removed, the teeth have a tendency to want to return to their original positions.
-To prevent this from happening and to allow the teeth to adapt to their new positions, retainers must be worn faithfully.

 Types of Retainers

 Dr. Bernstein will determine which type of retainer is the best and most appropriate for you.

 How Long Should I Wear My Retainers?